CPCF settlement: 2019/20 to 2023/24

 Terms of service changes

-As previously announced (see link below), all parties also agreed that contractor completion of an annual Health Education England (HEE) workforce survey would become mandatory, supporting the collection of better data on the sector’s workforce, which will assist workforce planning.
-To balance contractors’ workload, alongside the introduction of the mandatory workforce survey, the requirement to undertake an annual patient satisfaction questionnaire has been removed, meaning contractors no longer need to undertake this every year, effective immediately.
+Annual workforce survey: Completion of an annual Health Education England (HEE) workforce survey has become mandatory, supporting the collection of better data on the sector’s workforce, which will assist workforce planning.
+To balance pharmacy owners’ workload, alongside the introduction of the mandatory workforce survey, the requirement to undertake an annual patient satisfaction questionnaire was removed, meaning pharmacies no longer need to undertake this every year.

 Terms of service changes: patient satisfaction and workforce surveys